An alphanumeric string (underscores are permitted) that identifies the step. The name should be chosen to accurately describe what the step does, e.g.

 prov_test_env to represent a job that provisions a test environment.
 Names of steps must be unique within a pipeline.

-Bash for this step type.
+PowerShell for this step type.

 Specifies all optional configuration selections for the step's execution environment.

 |Label that controls affinity to a Node.
 All the steps with the same affinityGroup will be executed on the same node.
 This will allow sharing state between the steps.
 An example is having the same affinityGroup for DockerBuild and DockerPush steps in a Pipeline so that Image being built in the DockerBuild step can be used to published in the DockerPush step||Optional|

 Controls the priority of a step when there are parallel steps in a pipeline or multiple pipelines executing.
 It determines which step will run first across all steps that could run if there were no constraints on the number of steps running.
 Steps with a lower number will run before steps with higher numbers.
 For example, priority 10 will run before priority 100.
 The default priority is 9999.

 Priority does not apply to steps that are still waiting for an input to complete or configured to run in a node pool with no available nodes.
 Also, if there are two steps ready to run and only one available node, the one with the lower priority number runs first, regardless of which pipeline each step belongs to.